 The burrows are quite long, averaging 15 feet and angling down 6 feet below the surface.
 The width of the burrow is about the same dimensions as the length of the tortoise because the tortoise has to be able to turn around in it.

 Most of the gopher tortoise's life is spent underground in its burrow, though it will visit other turtles in their burrows.
 They are most active from May through September and during warm weather at other times of the year.

 These tortoises are mostly vegetarian, although they have been observed, on occasion, feeding of carrion, feces and old bones.

 Turtles of the Southeast

-This is a well written and illustrated book that all turtle lovers should add to their library.
+This is a well-written and illustrated book that all turtle lovers should add to their library.
 The photos and illustrations are excellent and the information is accurate and current.

 Reproduction and Predators

-Gopher Tortoises have only one nest each year.
+Gopher tortoises have only one nest each year.
 Courtship occurs in the fall.
-Females lay a clutch of 3-9 ping pong shaped eggs in a nest usually just outside or in the opening of the her tunnel in May to early July.
+Females lay a clutch of 3-9 ping-pong shaped eggs in a nest usually just outside or in the opening of the her tunnel in May to early July.
 They hatch in late August to early October.

-There are many predators of the eggs, hatchlings and small juveniles including racoons, opposums, foxes and skunks.
+There are many predators of the eggs, hatchlings and small juveniles including racoons, opossums, foxes and skunks.
 Large snakes including coachwhips and indigo snakes can take the young while their shells are still soft.
 Fire ants are also a problem for eggs and young.